Mr-Smyth/nodejs-with-expressjs/docs/databases.md

           );
       }
   ```

 #### In App.js - wire up user in the request

 We want the user request object to contain more than simply the data contained inside the database, we want the methods from the model.
+This means that we can call the user in the request and access the users cart which will have been created using the code below

 + So in the req object we will insert user as an instance of the model so we can utilize it elsewhere: